ak-abhilash/Data-Analysis-Project/README.md

 The objective is to examine if there is any evidence to support the assertion that left-handed people have a shorter lifespan compared to their right-handed counterparts.
 By using Bayesian statistics, we aim to gain a deeper understanding of this claim and whether it holds true in light of the changing rates of left-handedness over time.

 To participate in this project, a solid understanding of concepts from pandas Foundations, Statistical Thinking in Python, and Introduction to Data Visualization with Python is recommended.
-These skills will be essential in performing data analysis and interpreting the results effectively.
+These skills will be essential in performing data analysis and interpreting the results effectively